How new players in the construction niche are changing the game of safety and ease-of-use

 Guardio is a player that launched its first safety helmet with twICEme and MIPS about a year ago, in 2020.
 Why choose the construction industry, you might ask?
 Well, according to CEO Nawar Toma and the company, they saw a clear opportunity in that niche because of low innovation and innovation costs, and that development in personal safety had been neglected and overlooked.

-twICEme couldn’t agree more.
+Twiceme couldn’t agree more.
 Just as we’ve hopefully brought up in this article.

-Studson is another game-changer in the safety helmet industry that has a strong mission and credibility. twICEme expects this company to push the industry forward dramatically with their products.
+Studson is another game-changer in the safety helmet industry that has a strong mission and credibility.
+Twiceme expects this company to push the industry forward dramatically with their products.

-POC and Smith are well-known to have been key drivers of the explosive growth in innovation the ski helmet segment has experienced in the last decade.
+POC and Smith Optics are well-known to have been key drivers of the explosive growth in innovation the ski helmet segment has experienced in the last decade.
 As mentioned earlier, we expect the same to happen in the construction segment, and so do the founders.
 Both in terms of style and flexibility, but more importantly in terms of safety.

 Last but not least, take a look at the beautiful design of Studson’s new helmet.
 Video